List of The Texas Chainsaw Massacre (franchise) characters: The Butcher

 An unnamed character (simply called "The Butcher") similar to the Hitchhiker in both mannerisms and appearance appears in the one-shot comic book The Texas Chainsaw Massacre: Cut! by Wildstorm, which takes place in the remake continuity of the films.
 A member of the Hewitt family and brother to Leatherface and an unnamed, Drayton Sawyer-esque character (simply called "The Cook"), the Hitchhiker look-alike utilizes a sledge hammer and bolt stunner as his weapons.
 In the comic, the character terrorizes and murders two members of a group of teenagers seeking to make an amateur film about the Hewitt family murders, and near the end of it, aids his siblings in slaughtering the film project's director in a manner similar to livestock.

 Sheriff Hoyt / Charlie Hewitt Jr.

-Charlton "Charlie" Hewitt, Jr., a.k.a.
-Sheriff Winston Hoyt appears as Leatherface's foster brother in the 2003 remake of the 1974 film The Texas Chain Saw Massacre and its prequel The Texas Chainsaw Massacre: The Beginning.
+Charles "Charlie" Hewitt Jr., a.k.a.
+Sheriff Winston Hoyt, appears as Leatherface's foster brother in the 2003 remake of the 1974 film The Texas Chain Saw Massacre and its prequel The Texas Chainsaw Massacre: The Beginning.
 He is portrayed by Golden Globe nominee Ronald Lee Ermey.

 A POW during the Korean War, Charlie Hewitt is forced into cannibalism to survive, as rations are extremely scarce.
 Each week, someone has to be killed and eaten.
 Charlie apparently grows to like the taste of human flesh and later introduces the grisly practice to his family, the Hewitts, who also start to like the taste of human meat.